 Located at the top of the Trotternish Loop is Duntulm Castle, one of the best castles on the Isle of Skye.
-The castle ruins sit on a precarious cliff which has already claimed one tower.
-As such, the entrance into the castle is prohibited.
-However, the ruin is still worth a look and fence blocking the entrance isn’t all that big either…
+The castle ruins sit on a precarious cliff that has already claimed one tower.
+As such, entrance into the castle is prohibited.
+However, the ruin is still worth a look and the fence blocking the entrance isn’t all that big either…

-Perhaps the most impressive scenery on the Isle of Skye lies around the Quiriang area.
+Perhaps the most impressive scenery on the Isle of Skye lies around the Quiraing area.
 This spectacular landslip is not only an icon of Skye but of the Scottish Highlands as a whole.
-Most of the organised tours stop here but very few allow time to do the hike, even though it arguably one of the best treks on Skye.
+Most of the organised tours stop here but very few allow time to do the circular hike, even though it is one of the best walks on Skye.

-If you have the time (and even if that involves returning another day), I wholeheartedly recommend doing the full hike.
-It is around 6.5 km and should take you around 4 hours to complete the circular path.
-In good weather, it shouldn’t be too difficult, however, bear in mind that the steep sections will be slippery after rain!
+If you have the time, I wholeheartedly recommend doing the full hike.
+It is around 6.5 km and should take you around three to four hours to complete the circular path.
+Most people will be able to this hike as it is only of moderate difficulty.
+Bear in mind that the steep sections will be slippery after rain!

 Kilt Rock & Mealt Falls

 Just a short drive down the road is the viewpoint for Mealt Falls, one of Scotland’s most beautiful waterfalls.
 The water plunges 55 metres over the famous Kilt Rock (so named because the cliff face is said to look like the pleats of a kilt), before reaching the ocean below.

 Where to park: There is adequate free parking close by which is signed from the road.
 The approach road is littered with massive potholes, take it slow and beware of oncoming traffic.